dij0s/PETAL/thesis/bachelor_thesis.typ

 ==== Guidelines Retriever

-The sole difference between enumerating the data, as collected in the geocontext retriever, and proper energy planning lies in the measures that are taken in response to identified issues.
+The sole difference between enumerating the data, as collected in the geocontext retriever and proper energy planning lies in the measures that are taken in response to identified issues.
 Those measures are conditioned by guidelines, broken down into multiple sources.

 The primary document called _Vision 2060 et objectifs 2035_ has been adopted in 2019 and sets intermediate targets for 2035 that take into account the energetical landscape of Valais/Wallis, current knowledge, as well as federal energy and climate policies with the ultimate goal of achieving a 100% renewable and indigenous energy supply in 2060.